Kalpana19950117/MavenCucumber/README.md

   1. Java Development Kit (JDK)
   2. Maven
   3. Chrome webdriver needs to be downloaded according to your operating system.
-  4. You need to enable assertions in your IDE.
+  4. You need to enable assertions.

 # Steps to execute the project
   1. Clone the git repository on your PC.